utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 warning: false
 ---

-Data moves through Postman Flows by passing from one block to another.
+Postman Flows can get data from API requests or directly from the **Start** block.
 This document describes how Postman Flows gets and handles data.

 ## Contents